Fudgy and chewy brownies made with Guinness stout and Irish cream frosting. These rich brownies are perfect for celebrating St Patrick’s Day!

 - ¼ teaspoon pure vanilla extract

-- Preheat oven to 350°F. Line a 9x9 pan with foil and grease the foil.
+- Preheat oven to 350°F. Line a 9x9 pan* with foil and spray the foil with nonstick spray (don't skip this step or the brownies will stick).
 Set aside.

 - In a small saucepan, bring Guinness to a boil.
-Boil for 5-10 minutes, until reduced by half.
+Boil for 5-10 minutes, until reduced by half (you should have ⅓ cup reduced "syrup").
 Set aside to cool slightly.

 - In the microwave or a double boiler, melt chocolate chips and butter until completely smooth.
 Set aside to cool slightly.

 - In a large bowl, whisk sugar, eggs, and vanilla extract.
-Add melted chocolate mixture and whisk to combine.
-Add Guinness and whisk to combine.
+Add melted chocolate and Guinness syrup and whisk to combine.
 Stir in flour and salt.
-Pour into prepared pan.
-Bake for approximately 30-35 minutes, until a toothpick inserted into the center comes out without batter on it (a few fudgy crumbs are ok).
-Cool completely.

 - Using a hand mixer or stand mixer, beat butter and powdered sugar until combined.
 Add Irish cream and vanilla.
 Beat on medium speed for a minute or two, until smooth and creamy.
-Spread frosting over the top of the brownies, or use a piping bag and decorating tip to frost each brownie individually.
+Adjust the consistency by adding more powdered sugar, to thicken or more Irish cream to thin.
+Because the tops of the brownies are so crackly I find it easiest to apply the frosting by piping it on rather than spreading it.
+I use a large open star tip to put a swirl of frosting on top of each individual brownie**.